darylfragata/aws-devops-homelab/README.md

 * Expand and reuse modules in `modules/` for consistent resource creation.
 * Ensure your AWS credentials are configured on your local machine or securely via GitHub Secrets when using workflows.

+## Future Plans

+- Add Ansible for configuration management
+- Investigate setting up monitoring with Grafana and Prometheus
+- Plan to expand to hybrid cloud environments
+- Support additional AWS services like RDS and Lambda

 ## Contribution